Beauford automobiles

-Beauford is a British family run automobile company based in Biddulph, Stoke on Trent.
-The cars are supplied in kit form and are therefore highly customisable.
-Beauford are founding members of S.T.A.T.U.S.
+Beauford was a British family run automobile company based in Biddulph, Stoke on Trent.
+The cars were supplied in kit form and were therefore highly customisable.
+Beauford were founding members of S.T.A.T.U.S.
 (Specialist Transport Advisory and Testing Utility Society).
+The company was dissolved in September 2025.

 History

 Originally based in Upholland, Lancashire the company later moved to Stoke on Trent.

 The first cars were made in 1978 and used a Mini bodyshell as the passenger compartment later replaced by a glass fibre moulding.
-The company has supplied over 1,500 kits.
+The company supplied over 1,500 kits.

 Design

 The Beauford Tourer is designed to look like a vintage car.
 At the front is a long bonnet with flowing wings at either side to give the appearance of a 1930s Style Grand Tourer luxury car.
 There are both 2 door and 4 door versions.
 Cars come in both open and closed bodies.
 With detachable hard top or convertible soft top there are also half soft-top versions.
 Because of the classic look of the vehicles the cars have become popular as wedding transport.
 They are suited to Rover V8 engines, and the M119 5 liter Mercedes Benz engine with over 300 BHP and high torque.